Statesboro Traffic Violations Attorney

 Georgia Traffic and Speeding Laws

 Most traffic violations in the state are considered misdemeanor crimes.
-Speeding, running red lights or stop signs, reckless driving, and almost all other moving violations are charged as misdemeanors.
+Speeding, running red lights or stop signs, and almost all other moving violations are charged as misdemeanors.
 Georgia misdemeanors carry penalties of up to a year in jail and a fine of up to $1,000.
 It is unlikely that such tickets will result in an arrest but a misdemeanor conviction will stay on your record permanently.

 How Our Firm Can Help